 How?
 Bus, helicopter

 Who?
 Group Tour

 Arrive at Victoria Falls airport to be charged twice as much as anyone else for our visas.
 Mugabe doesn’t like the English much.
-The Falls were almost re-named Mosi-oa-Tunya (Smoke that Thunders) and are majestically beautiful, but there isn’t nearly as much water flowing over the spectacular gorges as on my last visit.
+The Falls, almost re-named Mosi-oa-Tunya (Smoke that Thunders) are majestically beautiful, but there isn’t nearly as much water flowing over the spectacular gorges as on my last visit.
 I compensate by flying over in a helicopter where the pilot kindly performs a variety of acrobatics, swooping in really close.
-When I’m not too terrified or green I try and wield my camera.
+When I’m not too terrified, or green, I try and wield my camera.
 The two kilometre wide curtain literally does thunder, pouring into a boiling pot of a chasm over a hundred metres deep.
 I get to fly over Zambia as well.
 Does this count as a visit or not?
 The famous hotel still has a monopoly on location and views, though no paw prints this time.
 There aren’t many visitors either-perhaps they are too uncertain of their welcome to the country.
-I have dinner with a Zimbabwean who promptly gets rather too inebriated for my liking, so I decamp early.
+I have dinner with a Zimbabwean, Paul who promptly gets rather too inebriated for my liking, so I decamp early.